gaurab68nandidas/gaurab68nandidas.github.io/_pages/about.md

 ## Research

-### What I work on

 ### 01 — Butterfly biodiversity & ecology

 Understanding butterfly communities, species richness, abundance and habitat associations across landscapes and environmental gradients.

-**Field ecology · Community ecology · Biodiversity · Habitat associations**

 ### 02 — Evolution & biogeography

 Investigating species distributions, evolutionary distinctiveness, endemism and large-scale biogeographic patterns in Indian and South Asian butterflies.

-**Phylogenetics · Evolution · Biogeography · Endemism**

 ### 03 — Natural history collections

-Using historical museum specimens as records of past biodiversity and phenotypic variation, and exploring how collections can help reconstruct long-term biological change.
+Using historical museum specimens as records of past biodiversity and phenotypic variation.

-**Museum collections · Historical biodiversity · Phenotypes**

 ### 04 — Biodiversity informatics

-Integrating information from natural history collections and biodiversity platforms such as **GBIF** and **iDigBio** to connect historical and contemporary biodiversity records.
+Integrating natural history collections and biodiversity platforms such as **GBIF** and **iDigBio**.

-**GBIF · iDigBio · Biodiversity databases · Data integration**

 ### 05 — Phenotypic change

-Investigating how butterfly phenotypes vary across space and through time, and how these changes may relate to environmental change.
+Investigating how butterfly phenotypes vary across space and through time in relation to environmental change.

-**Phenotypic variation · Geometric morphometrics · Environmental change**

 ### 06 — Conservation

-Understanding patterns of butterfly diversity, distributions and ecological associations that can contribute to biodiversity conservation.
+Understanding patterns of butterfly diversity and ecological associations that can contribute to biodiversity conservation.

-**Conservation · Species diversity · Ecological monitoring**

 [Explore all research →](/research/)